aodelta/AbsynthiumSuggestAdmin/README.md

 Once built, you just need to run the app.js by running the *cmd_start_bot.bat* file.

-You can still run the *cmd_compile_and_start_bot.bat* file to do all steps in one click, but I'll recommend running them each file at once, to understand better the problems.
+You can still run the *cmd_compile_and_start_bot.bat* file to do all steps in one click, but I'd recommend running each file at once, for better understading of the problem you're facing.

-If errors occur, same as above.
+If any errors occur, same as above.

 HF, delta